ViraRa/Side-Projects/README.md

 **Project 5** - A daily compound interest calculator that outputs the total return after n years.
 It also outputs daily and monthly interest that accrued during n years.
 All of this is determined by a series of questions that the user answers.
 The algorithm takes account of leap years and non-leap years.
 Time complexity is approx. O(N).

 **Project 6** - Finds an average net charge of a single peptide based on a pH provided by the user.The pka for AA and N/C terminal comes from a Biochemistry textbook.
 You can change the pka based on your needs.
 This short project works with any peptide size.
 The algorithm is O(N) complexity.

+**Project 7** - Use dynamic programming to solve the Fibonacci sequence.
+This is an O(N) algorithm as opposed to an exponential one if the naive approach is implemented.
+I also performed unit testing to test the code.